orblivion/ntfy/.sandstorm/README.md

 * Sending emails (requires extra work)
 * "Service URL" field for sending notifications in the web interface (breaks Sandstorm's front end container model)
 * Upstream servers (requires extra work)
+* Per-visitor rate limiting (though we have decent per-*user* rate limiting, since one grain is limited to one user)
+* Translations for Sandstorm-specific copy edits - Just a matter of time.
+But you can help!
+Reach out (see contacts above) to let me know if you'd like to help.

 #### [Caveats about reliability](README_DETAILS.md#caveats-about-reliability)